Michael-Cowie/Notes/Web/Docker/volumes.md

 docker run -v /home/mount/data:/var/lib/mysql/data
 ```

 This type of volume is called host volume.
 The main characteristic of this type is that we decide where on the host file system that reference is made.
 Meaning, which folder on the host file system we mount into the container.
+When the container is ran, the container folder `/var/lib/mysql/data` will now be mounted.

 #### Anonymous Volume